 Through the breadth of curriculum options, a diverse range of co-curricular opportunities, including sport and creative and performing arts, together with our experienced and nurturing staff, students in the Senior School are encouraged to pursue and achieve personal excellence through Christ.

-Explore the varied options available in the Senior School, including the option to undertake the International Baccalaureate (IB) Diploma in Years 11 and 12, by attending a tour of the College.
+Explore the varied options available in the Secondary School by attending a tour of the College.

 Find out more information about the Senior School: